 Paul Armentano, the deputy director of the National Organization for the Reform of Marijuana Laws (NORML), said that laws for workplace drug screenings must evolve as cannabis is legalized in states across the nation.

-“Urine screening for off-the-job cannabis consumption has never been an evidence-based policy,” he said in statement from the cannabis policy reform advocacy group in May.
+“Urine screening for off-the-job cannabis consumption has never been an evidence-based policy,” he said in a statement from the cannabis policy reform advocacy group in May.
 “Rather, this discriminatory practice is a holdover from the zeitgeist of the 1980s’ war on drugs.
 But times have changed; attitudes have changed, and in many places, the marijuana laws have changed.
 It is time for workplace policies to adapt to this new reality and to cease punishing employees for activities they engage in during their off-hours that pose no workplace safety threat.”

 “Those who consume alcohol legally and responsibly while away from their jobs do not suffer sanctions from their employers unless their work performance is adversely impacted,” Armentano added.
 “Those who legally consume cannabis should be held to a similar standard.”